Double click to insert body text here...

 Following a brief discourse on the Castle we had a demonstration of the firing of one of the ancient gun pieces.
 We did not enter the building but noted that until fairly recent times a family had rented one wing and we were assured that the inside of the building was sound and potentially able to be re- occupied by residents.

 The building sits on a slight rise which gives commanding views across the river lying on the south side of the keep.
 The oldest part of the building is in the form of a “Peel Tower“.
 This part of the edifice along with the gate posts are, in local government terms, “A listed”.
-To those unfamiliar with this terminology the implication is that any alteration of the structure would require permission by the government in effect and every effort has to be made to preserve this ancient structure in its original form.
+To those unfamiliar with this terminology the implication is that any alteration of the structure would require permission by the government and every effort has to be made to preserve this ancient structure in its original form.
 It would be illegal to attempt to bring about any change

 The Castle incidentally sits beside the major road the A7 leading from Hawick to England.